What to see in India in 2 weeks?

 The tipping policy was not any more clear in hotels.
 We noticed how luxury hotels seemed to have a no-tipping policy.

-We had some small rupees handy (the guideline is 50 rupees per bag) each time we arrived in a hotel but the porters in most luxury hotels were very fast to leave to the room.
+We had some small rupees handy (the guideline is 50 rupees per bag) each time we arrived at a hotel but the porters in most luxury hotels were very fast to leave to the room.

 Hotel porters in these hotels would put on a whole show and acted like our bags weighed at least 50kg each.
 They clearly expected a tip and did not make a start to leave the room until we handed them the Baksheesh.
 We tipped the first group with pleasure, but the 2nd group gave us a bad feeling.